spesmilo/electrum-protocol/docs/protocol-methods.rst

   A dictionary with the following members:

   * *count*
     The number of headers returned, between zero and the number requested.
 If the chain has not extended sufficiently far, only the available headers will be returned.
 If more headers than *max* were requested at most *max* will be returned.

-  * *hex*
+  * *headers*

-    The binary block headers concatenated together in-order as a hexadecimal string.
-Starting with version 1.4.1, AuxPoW data (if present in the original header) is truncated if *cp_height* is nonzero.
+    An array containing the binary block headers in-order; each header is a hexadecimal string.
+AuxPoW data (if present in the original header) is truncated if *cp_height* is nonzero.

   * *max*